phs28/springboot_board_react/README.md

-# springboot_board frontend using react
+# springboot_board frontend using react and made server